Home of APEC Ultra Reverse Osmosis Water Filter Systems

 Short-term: EPA has found chromium to potentially cause the following health effects when people are exposed to it at levels above the MCL for relatively short periods of time: skin irritation or ulceration.

-Long-term: Chromium has the potential to cause the following effects from a lifetime exposure at levels above the MCL: damage to liver, kidney circulatory and nerve tissues; skin irritation.
+Long-term: Chromium has the potential to cause the following effects from a lifetime exposure at levels above the MCL: damage to the liver, kidney circulatory, and nerve tissues; skin irritation.

 How much Chromium is produced and released to the Environment?

-Production of the most water soluble forms of chromium, the chromate and dichromates, was in the range of 250,000 tons in 1992.
+Production of the most water-soluble forms of chromium, chromate, and dichromates, was in the range of 250,000 tons in 1992.
 Though chromium occurs in nature mostly as chrome iron ore and is widely found in soils and plants, it is rare in natural waters.
-The two largest sources of chromium emission in the atmosphere are from the chemical manufacturing industry and combustion of natural gas, oil, and coal.
+The two largest sources of chromium emission in the atmosphere are from the chemical manufacturing industry and the combustion of natural gas, oil, and coal.

 From 1987 to 1993, according to the Toxics Release Inventory, chromium compound releases to land and water totaled nearly 200 million pounds.
 These releases were primarily from industrial organic chemical industries.
 The largest releases occurred in Texas and North Carolina.
 The largest direct releases to water occurred in Georgia and Pennsylvania.